Sairam30042/Calculate_uptime/README.md

    python calculate_uptime.py path/to/your/input_file.txt

 3. **How to Run Tests**
-Ensure you have the test input files in the test_data/ directory.
+Ensure you have the input files in the directory.
 Run the test script from the terminal:
          python test_calculate_uptime.py

 This will execute all defined test cases based on the input files specified in the test_calculate_uptime.py script.
 Make sure the path for the inputs are correctly handled in test_calculate_uptime.py